yya518/yya518.github.io/grants.md

 * * *

 <br>

-My research is supported by the following grants:
+My research has been generously supported by funding from the Hong Kong Research Grants Council, HKUST, WeBank, Kaisa Group, and HSBC Hong Kong.
+Below is a list of grants for which I serve as the Principal Investigator (PI), Co-Principal Investigator (Co-PI), or Co-Investigator (Co-I).

 **PI**